 Egyptian Health Dept. reports 14 new cases of COVID-19

 SOUTHERN Ill.
-(KFVS) - The Egyptian Health Department reported 14 new cases of COVID-19 as of Monday, November 8.
+(KFVS) - The Egyptian Health Department reported 14 new cases of COVID-19 on Tuesday, November 19.

 Saline County